IanSeng/recipe-book-app/notes/11-routing.md

 ### Setting up nested (child) route
 - In app module we need to set up chilren route **{path: 'servers', component: ServersComponent, children: [...]}**
 - Child route need a saperate route outlet, to do that we can add **<router-outlet>** to the parent component

+### To Query Parameters
+- we can query the by using **this.route.queryParams**
+- to not loss the query after going to different route we can use queryParamsHandling: 'preserve'.
+Example, **this.router.navigate(['edit'], {relativeTo: this.route, queryParamsHandling: 'preserve'})**

+### Redirecting and wildcard Route (route not exists)
+- this will catch all of the invalid path and it has to be at the last piece in the route array because the route get parsed from top to bottom. ** is known as wilecard route **{ path: ' ** ', redirectTo:'/not-found'}**